 In this experiment Graz sends photons to a space debris target, the light is diffusely reflected on the object’s surface and the Graz photons are spread over central Europe.
 These reflected photons can then be detected by other stations across the continent.
 In a unique experiment, Graz sent photons with a green laser and Wettzell sent photons with an infrared laser, simultaneously.
 Graz’ photons were detected by Graz SLR station, Wettzell photons by Wettzell, Graz, and Stuttgart.
 Data analysis proved a significant increase in orbital prediction accuracy of space debris targets observed simultaneously by multiple stations.

-In the Stare & Chase method a low cost camera system with a field of view of approx. 10° "stares" in arbitrary direction into the sky and records the stellar background up to magnitude 9.
+A low cost camera system with attached objective with a field of view of approx. 10° "stares" in an arbitrary direction of the sky and records the stellar background.
 From the position of stars in the background the accurate pointing direction of the camera is calculated.
-As soon as a sunlit space debris particle passes through this field of view, its celestial coordinates as referenced to the background stars are determined and stored.
+As soon as a sunlit space debris object passes through this field of view, its celestial coordinates as referenced to the background stars are determined and stored.
 Using only the pointing information – without a-priori orbital information – an orbit is calculated and immediately used to track ("chase") the target with laser-based distance measurements.
 The whole process from the first detection of the target in the camera's field of view to successful space debris laser ranging can be completed within a few minutes.